 Every day, there are several trains between Bangkok’s Hua Lamphong Station and Chiang Mai Station.
-But as it is such a long journey, between 12 and 15 hours, that most people like to take the overnight sleeper train.
+But it is a really long journey, between 12 and 15 hours, so most people like to take the overnight sleeper train.

 The sleeper carriages offer a decent level of comfort and you can choose between 2nd class bunks in a fan carriage (800-1000 BHT) or pay a bit more for first-class and air-conditioning.
 Lower bunks are a bit more expensive as you get a bit more room and don’t have as far to fall if you roll out!

 For more privacy and comfort, go for a bed in a first-class room.
 Rooms sleep four and are lockable.
 This is a great option if you are a family of four.

 One of the benefits of taking the overnight train is that you will save the cost of a night’s accommodation.

 We think that this makes it better value than the day train (which can also get a bit boring).

 If you don’t want a sleeper carriage (or it is sold out), you have a few other options.

 You can choose third-class tickets on a hard wooden bench in a stuffy, crowded carriage.
 Only do this if you really want to save money or want to punish yourself (it is 12-15 hours remember, and seats aren’t allocated).